 Here’s what to do: Place a warm compress over your eyes to relax your eye muscles.
 Then place a cool compress on your eyes to increase the blood flow to your eyes.
 This reduces the swelling and puffiness and makes your eyes appear more alert and awake.

 Applying warm and cold compresses is a home remedy for tired eyes that is a quick fix.
-It's only a temporary solution, though.
-You should address the underlying cause of your tired eyes (you may want to consult your eye doctor) and work toward a more permanent remedy.
+It’s only a temporary solution, though.
+You should address the underlying cause of your tired eyes (you may want to consult your eye care provider) and work toward a more permanent remedy.

 5. Make sure your prescription is updated

 Your tired eyes may be the result of an outdated vision prescription.
-If it’s been a while since you had your eyes checked, find an eye doctor near you and book an appointment.
+If it’s been a while since you had your eyes checked, find an eye care provider near you and book an appointment.

 We recommend getting a comprehensive eye exam every two years, unless you have an underlying condition that requires more frequent visits.

-Your eye doctor make sure your prescription is accurate, and he or she will be able to assess your tired eyes and offer some additional suggestions for relief.
+Your eye care provider can make sure your prescription is accurate, and they will be able to assess your tired eyes and offer some additional suggestions for relief.